less/old-lesscss.org/templates/pages/reference.md

     rgba(128, 255, 0, 0.5)
 ###hsv
 Creates an opaque color object from hue, saturation and value (HSV) values.
-Note that this is not the same as `hsl`.
+Note that this is not the same as `hsl`, and is a color space available in Photoshop.

 Parameters: